 Lancaster County Refugee Coalition (LCRC): An organization that exists to improve refugee integration in Lancaster County by empowering the community to incorporate refugees into social services and community systems.
 EMM is a member. lancasterrefugees.org

-Lancaster Mennonite Conference (LMC): A large Mennonite conference of churches consisting mostly of churches in the mid-Atlantic region of the U.S. EMM has always been closely connected with LMC in a variety of ways, including projects and church planting. lancasterconference.org
+LMC — a fellowship of Anabaptist churches: Formerly known as Lancaster Mennonite Conference, this is a large Mennonite conference of churches consisting mostly of churches in the mid-Atlantic region of the U.S. EMM has always been closely connected with LMC in a variety of ways, including projects and church planting. lmcchurches.org

 Mennonite Central Committee (MCC): A worldwide Anabaptist ministry agency focused on relief, development, and peace in the name of Christ.
 EMM and MCC jointly created ASOPortal.org, a website where older adults can locate short-term international service opportunities. mcc.org